aj-stein-nist/draft-moriarty-attestationsets/draft-moriarty-attestationsets.md

 | FMA   | Format of MPS Attestations | Format of included attestations  |
 | HSH   | Hash Value/Message Digest  | Hash value of claim-set          |

+# Supportability and Re-Attestation

+The remote attestation framework shall include provisions within the system and attestation authority to allow for Product modification.

+Over its lifecycle, the Product may experience modification due to: maintenance, failures, upgrades, expansion, moves, etc..

+The customer can chose to:

+- Run remote attestation after product modification, or
+- Not take action and remain un-protected

+In the case of Re-Attestation:

+- framework needs to invalidate previous TPM PCR values and tokens,
+- framework needs to collect new measurements,
+- framework needs to maintain history or allow for history to be logged to enable change traceability attestation, and
+- framework needs to notify that the previous attestation has been invalidated

 # Security Considerations

 TODO Security